 1. We do not.
 Well, I’m reasonably sure we’re not feeding our cats food that’s flavored to please a human.
 That is to say, while I haven’t tried one of the crunchy green treats, I’m confident that it tastes nothing like Oven Roasted Chicken.

 2. Regardless, the cat has no money.
 It doesn’t go shopping.
+It’s not putting 10% of its haul into its 401(k).
 They’re trying to sell the treats to crazy cat lady (played by me in this episode), not her cat.